leoramos1292/LiveProjectCodeSummary/README.md

 ```

 # Overall Experience
-Over the past two weeks doing this project I learned alot about the languages I was coding in and about a group experince.
-I knew a lot about what we were doing but to create the things that I was being asked of I had to do further research, which made my knowledge of the languages that much deeper.
+Over the past two weeks, working on this project taught me more than expected in regards to the coding, as well as the group experience.
+The project pushed me to expand my knowledge by doing further research in order to fully complete the tasks I was given, which, in turn, increased my ability and confidence in getting future projects done.

-The experience with working on a team and on an active project was great.
-As I continued on the prject I felt that I was becoming more and more comfortable and things started to flow easier.
-My familiarity with the project and the group started growing and it made it easier for me to complete the targets that I was working on.
-I now have the reality on what it's like to work with a team on a real project.
+The overall experience with working on an active project with a team was extraordinary.
+As the project continued, I felt more comfortable and the tasks began to flow easier, increasing my work speed.
+I now have a very good grasp and appreciation on what working on a real project with a group of team members is like.